• Do you want to live and work in the United Kingdom, but you are not a British resident and don’t have any family ties there?

-• What is the strategy for getting a Tier 2 General visa?
+• What is the most efficient strategy for getting a Skilled Worker visa (previously known as Tier 2 General)?

 When you consider moving abroad and try your luck at getting a job in the UK, at first, this task seems daunting.

 There are not enough resources that can explain the complexity of the UK immigration system.
 Browsing the gov.uk website for information can take hours, and there are virtually no tools that can simplify this challenge.

 I was in the same position myself, so I know exactly how difficult and lonely this journey is.